Language, Image, Power

 Cultural Studies Counter-Practices of Emancipatory Research and Education

-The Language, Image, Power conference is hosted by the Spanish and Portuguese program of the Department of Classical and Modern Languages and Literatures of Texas Tech University in Lubbock, Texas.
+The Language, Image, Power conference is hosted by the Spanish and Portuguese program of the Department of Classical and Modern Languages and Literatures of Texas Tech University in Lubbock, Texas and being held at the Overton Hotel (2322 Mac Davis Lane, across from the Texas Tech campus).

 All queries should be sent to LIPConference2019@ttu.edu.